 The Lake Thoreau Loop Trail is a 2-mile paved path that circles one of Reston Virginia's four lakes as it meanders along neighborhood paths.
 The trail offers some lovely lake views and a good mix of hills and level trail, for a nice workout in a short distance.

-Reston Association calls this route the Red Trail, and it is well signed and fairly easy to navigate (though the markers are showing a lot of wear).
+Reston Association calls this route the Red Trail, and it is well signed and fairly easy to navigate.
 We like this walk in all seasons.
 The trail includes a mix of shade and sun, and the path is well-maintained and kept clear in winter.
-The only time we did not enjoy this walk was after an icy winter storm, when it is just too slick.
+The only time we did not enjoy this walk was after an icy winter storm when it is just too slick.

-We almost always see dog walkers and adult groups on the route.
-The Lake Thoreau loop trail is also a good option for a hike with kids, as long as they don’t mind tackling some hills.
+You will almost always see dog walkers and adult groups on the route around the lake.
+The Lake Thoreau loop trail is also a good option for a hike with kids, as long as they don't mind tackling some hills.
 Some of the hilly sections are quite steep, so this route would be a real challenge with a stroller.

 Lake Thoreau Loop Trail Details

 Park in the South Lakes Village Center to begin your walk, and you'll have nice options for coffee, drinks, or a bite to eat when you return.
 Walk between Cafesano and Red's Table to the lakefront and the start of the trail.

 Turn right at the lake, heading uphill into a neighborhood.
 Keep a lookout for the signs that mark the trail route.
 Follow the arrows, heading left onto a path that fronts the northern end of the lake.
 Enjoy a nice view of the lake before the path loops up to Sunrise Valley Drive.